Invite friends and family to read the obituary and add memories.

 She was involved in the Officer's Wives Club, serving as President holding several successful fund raisers for the scholarship fund.
 She was always thinking of ways to raise money for worthy causes.

-[we will all miss the hats she wore to protect her complexion!]
+We will all miss the hats she wore to protect her complexion!

-Visits: 47
+Visits: 309

 This site is protected by reCAPTCHA and the